Ontario Geological Survey

 Geological Age: Archean

-We are continuously updating the Mineral Deposit Inventory.
-If you notice errors in the data please contact us.
+We are continuously updating our assessment file / technical report information.
+If you notice errors in the data, please contact us.

-For detailed information regarding this mineral deposit please contact the Kenora Resident Geologist District Office
+For detailed information regarding this mineral record please contact the Kenora Resident Geologist District Office